alvpickmans/Dynamo-Dev-Starter-Kit/README.md

 ### Installation

-Having the project downloaded and Visual Studio totally closed, execute the `.vsix` file within the `dist` folder.
+Having the project downloaded and Visual Studio totally closed, execute the `.vsix` file within the `/dist` folder.
 This pops up a window that will install the extension along with templates.

 ![Installing](assets/images/installation.gif)